tetrode/chalkmark/README.md

 ## Chalkmark supports

 Chalkmark is a small PHP library that renders a large subset of Markdown to plain-text suitable for CLI output, with optional ANSI colors.
 It is designed to be lightweight and dependency-free.
+An example of the terminal output is shown at the end of this README.

 It supports: